Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-hKxm2Ps1UYY.md

 ### Transcript

-> will the resource transportation get an update easier mass transportation um i don't know uh that's a good thing to post on the questions website i'm gonna drop it questions on satisfying.com and we will be like no we're never doing that actually um so that is a good good example of a good request to be able to move stuff better if
+> will the resource transportation get an update easier mass transportation, i don't know, that's a good thing to post on the questions website i'm gonna drop it questions on satisfying.com and we will be like no we're never doing that actually, so that is a good good example of a good request to be able to move stuff better if